More than just software: Your team for carbon accounting

 The Corporate Sustainability Reporting Directive (CSRD) represents a significant expansion of the existing EU directives on non-financial reporting.
 For Germany, the implementation of this directive is not only a legal obligation but also an opportunity to raise sustainability standards in the economy.
 This article discusses how Germany is integrating the CSRD into national law and what impact this will have on the corporate landscape and sustainability reporting.

-The CSRD entered into force at EU level on 5 January 2023.
-Germany and the other EU member states must Corporate Sustainability Reporting Directive (CSRD) within 18 months of its entry into force at EU level.
-Since the CSRD entered into force on January 5, 2023, implementation into German law must be completed by July 2024 at the latest.
-The draft bill for the CSRD Implementation Act was presented on March 22, 2024.
-This means that companies and industries must prepare for a comprehensive change in reporting.
+The CSRD came into force at EU level on January 5, 2023.
+Germany and the other EU member states were required to transpose the Corporate Sustainability Reporting Directive (CSRD) into national law within 18 months of its entry into force at EU level.
+As the CSRD came into force on January 5, 2023, it should have been transposed into German law by July 2024 at the latest.
+The first draft bill on the CSRD Implementation Act was presented in 2024, followed by a second, updated draft on July 10, 2025.

-2. What are the framework conditions and the current status of the legal implementation of the CSRD in Germany?
+2. What is the current status of the legal implementation of the CSRD in Germany?

 Since the law implementing the CSRD in Germany was not passed in 2024, companies subject to the NFDR must, as before, prepare their report for 2024 only according to the NFRD. new standards (ESRS) are for 2024, contrary to plan, not yet mandatory – they could voluntarily The Institute of Public Auditors in Germany (IDW) reports that these rules will be used.
 For "large" companies that report for the first time in 2025, nothing is expected to change.

 Germany has committed to seamlessly integrating the CSRD into its existing corporate reporting system.
 This means adapting the German Commercial Code (HGB) and other relevant laws to reflect the CSRD requirements.
-These adaptations include detailed regulations for the disclosure of information on environmental, social, and governance (ESG) aspects.
-The use of reporting standards such as the ESRS (European Sustainability Reporting Standards) crucial to ensure consistent and transparent sustainability reporting.
+These adjustments include detailed rules on the disclosure of information on environmental, social, and governance (ESG) aspects.
+The use of reporting standards such as the ESRS (European Sustainability Reporting Standards) is crucial to ensure consistent and transparent sustainability reporting.

-On 22 March 2024, the Federal Ministry of Justice presented the eagerly awaited Draft bill for the implementation of the CSRD in Germany.
-This includes adjustments to the German Commercial Code (HGB) to incorporate the CSRD requirements.
-This so-called CSRD Implementation Act is not intended to implement any further measures beyond the CSRD into national law.
+On March 22, 2024, the Federal Ministry of Justice presented the eagerly awaited first draft of a bill to implement the CSRD in Germany.
+This includes amendments to the German Commercial Code (HGB) to incorporate the CSRD requirements.
+This so-called CSRD Implementation Act is not intended to transpose any further measures beyond the CSRD into national law.

-On July 24, 2024 decided the Federal Cabinet Draft CSRD Implementation Act, that the EU Directive 2022/2464 nalmost unchanged into German law.
-Although the deadline for implementing the directive expired on 6 July 2024, Germany – like other EU countries – missed it.
+On July 24, 2024, the German Federal Cabinet adopted the draft CSRD Implementation Act, which transposes EU Directive 2022/2464 into German law with virtually no changes.
+Although the deadline for implementing the directive expired on July 6, 2024, Germany – like other EU states – has failed to meet it.

 3. What are the general differences between the EU directive and national law?

 The main difference between an EU directive, such as the Corporate Sustainability Reporting Directive (CSRD), and the implemented national law lies in their legal nature and application.
-The EU directive sets objectives and requirements at the European level and provides member states with a framework that they must implement into national law.
-The CSRD, for example, lays down the basis for expanded and detailed requirements for corporate sustainability reporting.
+The EU directive sets targets and requirements at the European level and provides member states with a framework that they must transpose into national law.
+The CSRD, for example, lays the foundations for expanded and detailed requirements for corporate sustainability reporting.
 In the German implementation, these European requirements must now be transformed into specific national laws and regulations.
-This also includes conducting a materiality analysis to identify the most relevant sustainability topics for each company.
+This also includes conducting a materiality analysis to identify the most relevant sustainability issues for each company.

 EU Directive (CSRD)